Ride-The-Lightning/RTL/.github/docs/Application_configurations.md

-  "port": "<port number for the rtl node server, default '3000', Required>", "host": "<host for the rtl node server, default 'all IPs', Optional>", "defaultNodeIndex": <Default index to load when rtl server starts, default 1, Optional>, "SSO": {
+  "port": "<port number for the rtl node server, default '3000', Required>", "host": "<host for the rtl node server, default 'all IPs', Optional>", "defaultNodeIndex": <Default index to load when rtl server starts, default 1, Optional>, "ssl": {
+    "key": "<Full path of a server SSL key file to enable SSL, default is null, Optional>", "cert": "<Full path of a server SSL pem format certificate file to enable SSL, default is null, Optional>", "ca": <Full path of a server SSL certificate authority file to enable SSL, default is null, Optional>, "altIp": "<parameter to set an alternate IP address in any randomly generated SSL certificate, default '127.0.0.1', Optional>", "commonName": "<parameter to set a common name in any randomly generated SSL certificate, default 'localhost', Optional>", "countryName": "<parameter to set a country name in any randomly generated SSL certificate, default 'US', Optional>", "stateName": "<parameter to set a state name in any randomly generated SSL certificate, default 'New York', Optional>", "localityName": "<parameter to set an locality name in any randomly generated SSL certificate, default 'New York', Optional>", "organizationName": "<parameter to set an organizational name in any randomly generated SSL certificate, default 'RTL', Optional>", "organizationalUnit": "<parameter to set an organizational unit in any randomly generated SSL certificate, default 'RTL', Optional>", "encryptionBits": <parameter to set default encryption strength for any randomly generated SSL certificate, default 2048, Optional>, "validForYears": <parameter to set default validity duration (in years) for any randomly generated SSL certificate, default 10, Optional>, "rejectUnauthorized": <parameter to set server-side SSL rejection if certificates are not valid per the ca file, default false, Optional>, "requestCert": <parameter to require client x509 certificates to communicate with RTL.
+Can be used to block users without PKI certificates issued by an admin with a valid ca, default false, Optional>
+  },
+  "SSO": {
     "rtlSSO": <parameter to turn SSO off/on.
 Allowed values - 1 (single sign on via an external cookie), 0 (stand alone RTL authentication), default 0, Required>, "rtlCookiePath": "<Full path of the cookie file including the file name.
 The application url needs to pass the value from this cookie file as query param 'access-key' for the SSO authentication to work, Required if SSO=1 else empty (Optional)>",